RyanRasi/PlaceDoggo/README.md

 # PlaceDoggo

-The Placeholder Image API is a simple service written in GoLang that provides specifically sized pictures of dogs.
+The Placeholder Image API is a simple service written in GoLang that provides user-defined sized pictures of dogs.
 It generates placeholder images on-the-fly with the requested dimensions, allowing developers to integrate dynamic dog pictures into their applications for testing or prototyping purposes.

 ## API Endpoints